webclinic017/gotolong/README.md

 Prepare plan file

 Input Data
-* input-user-data/plan-data/plan-data-raw.csv
+* input-user-data/plan-data/plan-data.csv

-Include weight for each company and cummulative weight for industry.

-Minimum investment size : 1 Unit (can be represented by 1k or 3k depending on years of investment)
+Minimum investment size : 1 Unit

 0 Unit : stock is under watch but there is no plan to acquire it right now.

 Format of the data

-* Industry name,  Company, Space, Company name (First), Company name (Second), Company name (Third)
+* Industry name,  Company, Space, Company Weight, Company_description
-* Space,          Details, Industry Details,
-* Space,          Units, <cummuulative units>, Unit (First), Unit (Second), Unit (Third)

 NOTE: Try to use just first two words for the company name if that will make it unique in BSE 500.